 Check out the USATSI photo gallery from the game between USC and Arizona.

-Tyson Helton, the younger brother of USC head coach Clay Helton, joined the USC staff in January of 2016 and serves as the quarterbacks coach and pass game coordinator.
+Tyson Helton, the younger brother of USC head coach Clay Helton, is in his second season as USC’s quarterbacks coach and pass game coordinator.
+He joined the USC staff in January of 2016.

-He spent the previous 2 years (2014-15) as the offensive coordinator and quarterbacks coach at Western Kentucky the past 2 years (2014-15).
+Before coming to USC, he spent the previous 2 years (2014-15) as the offensive coordinator and quarterbacks coach at Western Kentucky.
 WKU broke more than two dozen school offensive records under Helton, including the points scored record in each of his 2 years.
 The Hilltopper offense was in the national Top 10 in 2015 in passing efficiency (first at 177.4), scoring (third at 44.3), passing (fourth at 372.2), first downs (eighth at 349) and total yards (ninth at 526.4).
 The Conference USA champions went 12-2 in 2015 (tying a school wins record) and were ranked 24th by AP after posting a victory in the Miami Beach Bowl.
 In 2014, WKU became the first NCAA program with a 4,500-yard passer and 1,500-yard rusher while winning the Bahamas Bowl to finish 8-4.
 That season, they were second nationally in passing (374.3), fourth in total offense (534.6) and sixth in scoring offense (44.4) and first downs (351).

 Helton, 39, was among 4 finalists for the 2015 FootballScoop.com Offensive Coordinator of the Year Award.
 He coached quarterback Brandon Doughty to back-to-back Conference USA MVP honors as he threw 97 touchdown passes in 2014 and 2015 (the most in NCAA history in consecutive seasons).
 Doughty led the nation in 2015 in completion percentage (71.9%), passing TDs (48), passing yards (5,055) and points responsible for (304) while ranking second in passing efficiency (176.5).
 That came off a 2014 campaign in which he threw for national bests of 4,830 yards and 49 TDs while winning the Sammy Baugh Award from the Touchdown Club of Columbus as the nation’s top quarterback.
 Hilltopper wide receiver Taywan Taylor ranked second in the nation in 2015 in receiving TDs (17) and was third in receiving yards (1,467), both school season records as was his 86 receptions.
 Fellow receiver Jared Dangerfield had 82 catches in 2015, second most in school history.